 Paramount management returns: The Paramount circuit got the theatre back on March 18, 1952.
 The theatre assets of Paramount Pictures had been spun off into a separate corporation in the late 40s as a result of the federal consent decrees.
 The entity to be operating the theatre was United Paramount Theatres, a unit of the circuit then known as ABC Paramount.

 The first booking of the new management was "Something To Live For," opening March 21.
-The theatre soon got a serious modernization both inside and out.
+The theatre closed in April for a serious modernization both inside and out.

 A drawing for a revamp of the 6th St. entrance from William B. David and Associates.
 It's in the Los Angeles Public Library collection.